 Everything in this monastery, from the property itself to the food we eat, is made available through donations by lay supporters and guests.
+It is against the rules of the monks to earn a living, own and use money, and to produce and cook their own food.
 Everything is offered freely; nothing is charged for.
 Feel free to contribute as you wish.

 For those who are interested in further deepening their knowledge and awareness of monastic practices and etiquette, this book is available; (but it is not a requirement to have read this book in order to be able to stay as a guest at the monastery.)